rduvur/FoodDataPrediction/README.md

 - Features

 While considering what information would be readily available to base a guess on how many calories a recipe is, we opted to use **minutes** and **number of steps** for our baseline.
 These are things that could be easily found on a standard webpage detailing a recipe.
-These two columns are the sole features used in our baseline model, however for the final model, we added the **protein (PDV)** and **sugar (PDV)** columns.
+These two columns are the sole features used in our baseline model, however for the final model, we added the **protein (PDV)**, **sugar (PDV)**, and **total fat (PDV)** columns.
 These are features that could also be found from an online recipe as well, and would be known since the recipe would have to been prepared by someone beforehand to be uploaded.

 ## Baseline Model